donaljof/UD_P5_MachineLearning/README.md

 With PCA and GridselctCV looping over possible values for 'n_components', 'n_estimators', 'max_features', 'min_samples_leaf' and 'max_depth'.
 Unlike previous classifers above, the mistake in the
 Speed Weighted F1 Score was fixed and it is giving a reduced F1 score for this slower alghorith (subjective measure but sclaled to penalize when the metric creator is getting impatient).

 Annoyingly, due to the random nature of the Random Forest Classifier the high score below is not repeatabe.
-Running tester code on below produced an abismal
+Running tester code on below produced an poor F1 score of 0.22.
+Either the variation in the features selected by random forest created "lucky" classifer or its possible the series of POI's selected by the classifer fitted to correct results by pure

 Best Est =  Pipeline(steps=[('pca', PCA(copy=True, n_components=15, whiten=False)), ('randomforestclassifier', RandomForestClassifier(bootstrap=True, class_weight=None, criterion='gini',